skat/rsu-b2b-sample-client-java/README.md

 $ keytool -v -importkeystore -srckeystore target/VOCES_yours.p12 -srcstoretype PKCS12 -destkeystore src/main/resources/keystore/client-keystore.jks -deststoretype JKS -deststorepass storepassword -srcstorepass $P12_PASSPHRASE
 ```

-Where `P12_PASSPHRASE` and `P12_CURRENT_ALIAS` are passphrase and value of the OCESII certificate,
+Where `P12_PASSPHRASE` and `P12_CURRENT_ALIAS` are passphrase and value of the OCES3 certificate,
 respectively.
-The three keytool command removes the pre configured certificate, changes the the value
+The three keytool command removes the pre configured certificate, changes the value
 of the new certificate, and finally imports it into the keystore.

 ### Changing certificate in the client trust store